DBT was designed to treat borderline personality disorder, but it can be used for many other conditions.

 - interpersonal effectiveness

 Borderline personality disorder is characterized by intense emotions, lack of stability in relationships, black and white thinking, and an unstable self-image.
-People with borderline personality disorder tend to have higher rates of self-injury and suicide.
+People with borderline personality disorder tend to have higher

 Research suggests that DBT helps reduce suicide behaviors and lowers hospitalizations for people living with borderline personality disorder.

 But DBT doesn’t only help there.
 It can help no matter if you’ve been diagnosed with a mental health condition or not, and it can also help with other conditions.

 Post-traumatic stress disorder (PTSD) can develop after experiencing a traumatic event, such as an accident, war, natural disaster, or violent assault.